w-chang/ae353-sp24/docs/README.md

 * Type "anaconda" into the search field.
 * Click **Anaconda Prompt (Miniconda3)**.

-Note that this application will only exist after you follow the instructions to [3.
-Install Miniconda for Windows](#3.
-Install Miniconda for Windows).
+Note that this application will only exist after you follow the instructions to [1 Install Miniconda for Windows](1-Install-Miniconda-for-Windows).

 #### How to run a command in Windows